 No, those are ruminants.
 Rudiments are set patterns – the building blocks of what we play on the drums.

 It’s important to learn them early on as they set you up for better technique, timing, and general flow around the kit.
-Here are the rudiments to know first and the best order to learn them.
+Here are the 5 rudiments every beginner should learn first (in order).

 The single stroke roll is the bread and butter of drumming.
 Drummers should learn this rudiment first as it’s the easiest to grasp.

 There are so many beats, fills, and solos that you could play with this one pattern.
 Speeding it up isn’t so easy, though.
 Neither is starting it with your weaker hand.